powsybl/powsybl-metrix/docs/metrix.md

-   branchRatingsOnContingency 'tsName' // to "monitor" the branch in N-k, can be a fixed value or a named time series (here in the example, a named time series) branchRatingsOnContingencyEndOr 'tsName' // to "monitor" the branch in N-k with a threshold in direction End->Origin, can be a fixed value or a named time series (here in the example, a named time series) branchRatingsBeforeCurative 100 // to "monitor" the branch in N-k before remedial actions, can be a fixed value or a named time series (here in the example, a fixed value) contingencyDetailedMarginalVariations 'a', 'b'// contingency list for which we want the marginal variation flow result branchAnalysisRatingsBaseCase 'tsName' // to "observe" a branch in basecase with a threshold for postprocessing results branchAnalysisRatingsBaseCaseEndOr 'tsName' // to "observe" a branch in basecase with a threshold in direction End->Origin
+   branchRatingsOnContingency 'tsName' // to "monitor" the branch in N-k, can be a fixed value or a named time series (here in the example, a named time series) branchRatingsOnContingencyEndOr 'tsName' // to "monitor" the branch in N-k with a threshold in direction End->Origin, can be a fixed value or a named time series (here in the example, a named time series) branchRatingsBeforeCurative 100 // to "monitor" the branch in N-k before remedial actions, can be a fixed value or a named time series (here in the example, a fixed value) branchRatingsOnSpecificContingency 100 // to "monitor" the branch in N-k with specified contingencies list, can be a fixed value or a named time series (here in the example, a fixed value) branchRatingsBeforeCurativeOnSpecificContingency 100 // to "monitor" the branch in N-k before remedial actions with specified contingencies list, can be a fixed value or a named time series (here in the example, a fixed value) contingencyDetailedMarginalVariations 'a', 'b'// contingency list for which we want the marginal variation flow result branchAnalysisRatingsBaseCase 'tsName' // to "observe" a branch in basecase with a threshold for postprocessing results branchAnalysisRatingsBaseCaseEndOr 'tsName' // to "observe" a branch in basecase with a threshold in direction End->Origin